Renault Kangoo E-TECH electric (2011-2021) performance, top speed & motor

 Because there's no diesel rattle dominating the interior, you pick up on other noise sources.
 We’ve only tried the Kangoo E-TECH with the mesh bulkhead, and the open load area makes road, wind and tyre noise reverberate around the interior.
 So while other electric vehicles manage to be quiet and refined, the Kangoo makes nearly as much noise as if you’ve opened the windows while you’re driving.

 In This Review

-- 2Range, battery & chargingDevelopments have boosted the Renault Kangoo E-TECH's range since it first went on sale, but its charging speed is limited by modern standards
+- 2Range, battery & chargingDevelopments boosted the Renault Kangoo E-TECH's range since it first went on sale, but its charging speed is limited by modern standards

-- 4Performance, motor & drive - currently readingThe Renault Kangoo E-TECH has enough power for the Renault Kangoo Z.E. around town, but it's anything but fast
+- 4Performance, motor & drive - currently readingThe Renault Kangoo E-TECH has enough power for making progress around town, however it's anything but fast

 - 5Interior, dashboard & comfortThe Renault Kangoo E-TECH is a van, and the quality of the cab doesn't let you forget that fact

 - 6Boot space, seating & load spaceThere's decent capacity inside, especially in the larger Kangoo E-TECH Maxi version

 - 7Reliability & safety ratingTried-and-tested electric running gear should help the Renault Kangoo E-TECH's reliability